open-company/open-company-storage/README.md

 ## Technical Design

-The Storage service is composed of 8 main responsibilities:
+The Storage service is composed of these main responsibilities:

 - CRUD of orgs, boards, and entries
 - Access control to orgs, boards, and entries